Experiencing Victoria Falls- Zambia vs. Zimbabwe

 VICTORIA FALLS FROM ZIMBABWE

 Many consider Zimbabwe to be the best destination to see the falls, especially in the low water seasons.
-70% of the exquisite views are seen from the Zimbabwe rainforest .
+70% of the exquisite views are seen from the Zimbabwe rainforest.
 You can walk along paved footpaths to reach the different views at the gorge’s edge.
-Travellers entering the Zimbabwe rainforest rain forest will be liable to pay a park fee.
+The rainforest has 16 viewpoints in which to view the falls.
+A tour will usually take between 1-2 hours.
+At some points, especially during February and July, when it is high-water season, you can expect to experience some spray from the Vic falls.

 VICTORIA FALLS FROM ZAMBIA

 The tourism boom in Zambia was as a result of Zimbabwe’s economic crisis between 2000 and 2010.
-Livingstone was the most popular destination for Victoria Falls visitors, thanks to rapid growth in accommodation options and activities for travellers.
+Livingstone was the most popular destination for Victoria Falls visitors, thanks to rapid growth in accommodation options and activities for travelers.

 The Zambian side has many wonderful camps right at the Zambezi River’s edge, just upstream of the falls.
 One of which is our pride and joy, Thorntree River Lodge.